Home Up Feedback

 ADO is an acronym for ActiveX Data Objects.
-ADO provides Active Directory query technology to VBScript (and VB) using the ADSI OLE-DB provider.
+ADO provides Active Directory query technology to VBScript (and VB) using the ADSI OLE DB provider.
 Searches using ADO are only allowed in the LDAP namespace.

 Active Directory searches using ADO are very efficient.
 The provider retrieves records matching your query criteria in one operation, without the need to bind to many objects.
 However, the resulting recordset is read-only, so ADO cannot be used to modify Active Directory objects directly.
 If you need to modify attribute values, you will have to bind to the object.

 ADO returns a recordset.
 Each record in the recordset is a collection of the values of the attributes requested.
 The attribute values are from the objects that meet the conditions specified by an ADO query.
 The ADO query string can use either SQL or LDAP syntax.
 This page only covers the LDAP syntax.
-See the link at left for examples of SQL syntax queries.
-The LDAP query string includes up to 5 clauses, separated by semicolons.
-The clauses are:
+See the first link below for examples of SQL syntax queries.
+See the other links below for alternatives and related topics.

-The search base - The AdsPath to start the search, enclosed in angle brackets.
-For example, to start the search in the Sales OU of the MyDomain.com domain you might use a search base as follows: "<LDAP://ou=Sales,dc=MyDomain,dc=com>".
-The AdsPath can use either the LDAP or GC providers.
-You would use the GC provider to search for information in other trusted domains, but only attributes replicated to the Global Catalog are available.
+The search base - The ADsPath to start the search, enclosed in angle brackets.
+For example, to start the search in the Sales OU of the MyDomain.com domain you might use a search base as follows:

 The search filter - A clause that specifies the conditions that must be met for records to be included in the resulting recordset.
 The attribute values for all objects meeting the conditions are included in the recordset.
 The syntax of the search filter is explained below.
-An example to filter for all user objects would be "(&(objectCategory=person)(objectClass=user))".
+An example to filter for all user objects would be:

-The Range Limits - Specifies which records in a multivalued attribute are to be returned.
+The Range Limits - Specifies which records in a multi-valued attribute are to be returned.
 This clause is optional, but if it is used, it must be the fourth clause in the query string - between the attribute list and the search scope.
-As an example, to include records indexed by 0 through 999, you would use: "Range=0-999".
+As an example, to include records indexed by 0 through 999, you would use:

 An example query string, with no Range Limits, would be: